-437 The Royal Observatory of Madrid was established by King Carlos III in 1785, with construction beginning around 1790.
-438 However, it did not become operational until 1851 due to various challenges.
-In 1853, the Observatory expanded to include 439 meteorological and geomagnetic observations, acquiring several specialized instruments.
-In September 1855, Mr. Rico 440 Sinobas made the first continuous geomagnetic measurements in the Iberian Peninsula.
-Discrepancies in early geomagnetic 441 data were noted, possibly due to metallic influences from the Observatory's construction.
+The Royal Observatory of Madrid was established by King Carlos III in 1785, with construction beginning around 1790.
+However, it did not become operational until 1851 due to various challenges.
+In 1853, the observatory expanded to include meteorological and geomagnetic observations, acquiring several specialised instruments.
+In September 1855, Mr. Rico Sinobas made the first continuous geomagnetic measurements in the Iberian Peninsula.
+Discrepancies in early geomagnetic data were noted, possibly due to metallic influences from the observatory's construction.

-442 In December 2020, the agonic line crossed the ROM.
-This event has prompted this work with a comprehensive study of the 443 declination behaviour at ROM coordinates over the past four centuries.
-To achieve this, we processed declination data from 444 the Iberian Peninsula and nearby regions, collected from geomagnetic observatories since the late 19th century and older 445 historical data compiled in the HISTMAG database.
-This allowed us to create a declination curve for the Royal Observatory 446 of Madrid, pointing out how the agonic line also crossed the ROM around 1652.
-The obtained curve aligns with independent 447 declination data measured by Rico Sinobas in the Iberian Peninsula during the last century.
-Additionally, our results 448 highlight the significant influence of solar forcing on the declination curve, reflecting the impact of the solar cycle on the 449 secular variation of the declination.
-This effect has also been observed in other historical global models, where this external 450 forcing has not been adequately mitigated.
+In December 2020, the agonic line crossed the ROM.
+This event has prompted this work, with a comprehensive study of the declination behaviour at the ROM coordinates over the past 4 centuries.
+To achieve this, we processed declination data from the Iberian Peninsula and nearby regions, collected from geomagnetic observatories from the late 19th century onwards and older historical data compiled in the HISTMAG database.
+This allowed us to create a declination curve for the Royal Observatory of Madrid, pointing out how the agonic line also crossed the ROM around 1652.
+The obtained curve aligns with independent declination data measured by Rico Sinobas in the Iberian Peninsula during the last century.
+Additionally, our results highlight the significant influence of solar forcing on the declination curve, reflecting the impact of the solar cycle on the secular variation of the declination.
+This effect has also been observed in other historical global models, where this external forcing has not been adequately mitigated.